 Our Experience in Tamarindo area (2016-2019)

-For example, during this period of time we lived about 10 kilometers (6.21 miles) away from Tamarindo.
-Our apartment was not super big with 1 bedroom/1 bathroom and 1 bedroom we converted into an office/storage.
-We didn’t have a pool, laundry, yard, furniture, a guard or even a working oven.
-No shelves, closet or cabinets so we built our own.
-It came with only 1 very old, almost broken down air conditioning unit.
-We bought all our furniture including a stove, sink, closet, bed, sofa, refrigerator, etc. Since we worked at home with lots of computers, we bought our own air conditioning unit for the office.
+We lived about 10 kilometers (6.21 miles) away from Tamarindo.
+Our apartment was not super big with 1 bedroom, 1 bathroom and 1 bedroom we converted into an office/storage.
+It was completely unfurnished (not even shelves).
+We bought all our furniture including a stove, closet, bed, sofa, table, lamps, refrigerator and air conditioning units.

-It was a very “Tico” place to live, which means nothing fancy.
-It was also very old with major issues as it had absolutely no maintenance.
+It was a very “Tico” place to live, which means nothing fancy and super duper basic.
 For this, we paid $375 USD a month plus utilities.
 We found this place by driving around Tamarindo and Villarreal and calling all the phone numbers on “se alquila” signs.

 Our Experience in Jaco (2015)

 When we lived in Jaco, we lived in a gated condo complex.
-It was at the north end of town in a 2 bedroom/2 bathroom apartment.
+It was a fully furnished 2 bedroom/2 bathroom apartment.
 Our rent was $725 USD plus utilities (we paid 6 months in advance so we got a discount, original price is $850).
-Our friend who lived on the beach paid $2500 USD a month for his 3 bedroom, 3 bathroom, ocean view, very spacious condo.
+However, our Internet was very bad so we paid extra to get faster Internet.
+Our friend who lived in a beachfront condo complex paid $2500 USD a month for his 3 bedroom, 3 bathroom, ocean view, very spacious condo with high speed Internet.

 Short term stay (less than 3 weeks)